-To determine if accepting ACH payments is right for your business, there are questions you can ask yourself:
+To determine if accepting ACH payments is right for your business, there are several questions you need to answer:

-- Do a significant portion of your customers currently pay by paper checks?
+Does a significant proportion of your customers currently pay by paper checks?

-- Do a significant portion of your customers currently pay by credit card?
+Does a significant proportion of your customers currently pay by credit card?

-- Are any of your customer base, or potential customer base, uncomfortable with making online payments via credit card?
+Are any members of your customer base, or potential customer base, uncomfortable with making online payments via credit card?

 If you answer ‘yes’ to any of these questions, your business is likely to benefit from accepting ACH payments.